MBCProject/mbc-markdown/README.md

 # <a name="mbc"></a>Malware Behavior Catalog v2.2 #
 The Malware Behavior Catalog (MBC) is a catalog of malware objectives and behaviors, created to support malware analysis-oriented use cases, such as labeling, similarity analysis, and standardized reporting.
-Please see the [FAQ](./yfaq/README.md) page for answers to common questions.
+Please see the [FAQ](./yfaq/README.md) page for answers to common questions, and read the [newsletters](./ynewsletters/README.md) for information on the most recent MBC updates and activity.

 Check out the MBC presentations: